scalacenter/bloop/docs/server.md

   heuristics.
 Add or override roots with `-Dbloop.analysis.roots=KEY=/path,KEY2=/path`.
 - Paths outside every root stay absolute and are not portable.
 - Sharing analysis files between different operating systems is not supported.
+- With the option off, a portable analysis is ignored and a full compile follows, which rewrites the file with absolute paths.
 - An analysis whose roots cannot be resolved on the current machine is ignored with a warning, a full compile follows, and the file stays on disk until the next successful compile replaces it.
 - Positions of previously reported warnings are not rewritten, so diagnostics replayed to